Are you looking for inspiration for romantic things to do in Scotland for couples?

 Go for a romantic stroll on West Sands Beach and through the ancient ruins of St Andrews Cathedral.

-Share an ice cream from Jannettas Gelateria, play a round of golf on the world’s oldest golf course, or have a spa day.
+Share an ice cream from Jannettas Gelateria, play a round of golf on the world’s oldest golf course, or have a spa weekend at The Fairmont St Andrews.

 There are also plenty of cute cafes and pubs in St Andrews.